rezacsedu/cash_liquidity_forecasting/README.md

 How can we model this situation in the form of a cash or liquidity forecasting problem such that we can forecast how much liquid cash will still be in their individual or central account so that the organization can make intelligent decisions about investing the liquid money in profitable businesses?
 This is crucial because, otherwise that money will just be sitting idle.

 ## Libraries
+These libraries are ranked based on their general popularity and suitability for a range of time series forecasting tasks.
+The best choice for you will depend on your specific requirements, such as the complexity of the time series, the need for classical versus machine learning methods, and the level of customization required.

   - statsmodels: Known for its extensive list of algorithms for statistical modelling and time series analysis, statsmodels is a popular choice for those looking for classical statistical methods.
   - scikit-learn: Again, not exclusively for time series, but its wide range of algorithms and tools for machine learning make it a versatile library that can be adapted for time series forecasting.
   - Prophet: Developed by Facebook, Prophet is designed for forecasting time series data.
 It's especially good for data with strong seasonal effects and several seasons of historical data.